pellisdoamaral/quotebot/README.md

 If you check the contents of your current folder, you'll see that there are some new files and folders there now.
 You shouldn't mess with them, but if your curiosity absolutely compels you to fiddle with their contents, just remember you can always toss them all out and re-install them with those two "npm" commands if anything should go wrong.

 Now you're ready to run the bot!
 All you have to do is enter "node index.js", and the bot will respond with "Ready!"
+To kill the bot, just type "ctrl+C" or close the command line.
+To restart the bot, just enter "node index.js" again.
+(If you closed the command line, then you'll have to navigate back to the bot folder before you enter "node index.js".)

 Open the discord server to which you've invited the bot, and send a message starting with a + to get a response from the bot!
 Send +help for a list of basic bot commands, or see the CommandsList file for a more detailed list.

 Check out the Customizations file for a few simple ways to tailor the bot to your group chat's preferences!